Peter McAleese: Security contracting career

 In the mid-1980s McAleese set up a family home in Pretoria, and became an employee of the COIN Security Group, a military/police private contractor based in South Africa.
 After a near-death parachuting display accident, he moved back to live in the United Kingdom.
-At the end of the 1980s he spent two years as a security contractor working for the government forces in the Colombian Conflict.
+At the end of the 1980s, he spent two years as a security contractor working for the government forces during the "Colombian conflict".
 In the mid-1990s he worked in Moscow as a bodyguard training instructor, and undertook security work in Algeria and Iraq for several years.

 McAleese was contracted in 1989 by the Colombian Cali Cartel to assassinate their rival, Pablo Escobar.
-He and his team of mercenaries failed in their attempt, which was the subject of the 2021 UK documentary film Killing Escobar.
+He and his team of mercenaries failed in their attempt due to their helicopter crashing and killing their pilot, which was the subject of the 2021 UK documentary film Killing Escobar.
 Filmed interviews with him and some of his colleagues form the core of the narrative.
+After the crash, Mcaleese suffered broken ribs and had to lay on the mountain they crashed on for 3 days before getting rescued.

-Retirement
+Retirement and death

-In his latter years McAleese was a pub landlord in England.
-In 1993 he published his memoir, entitled No Mean Soldier, which has been reprinted several times.
+In his latter years, McAleese was a pub landlord in England.
+In 1993, he published his memoir, entitled No Mean Soldier, which has been reprinted several times.

+McAleese died on 18 March 2024, at the age of 81.